donalmurtagh/groovy-java-sample/README.md

 # groovy-java-sample

-An example application with Groovy and Java source code, Spock tests, and a Gradle build.
+An example application that builds a JAR with:

+- Groovy and Java source code in different source directories
+- The Groovy source depends on the Java source, and vice versa
+- Spock tests
+- A Gradle build